ChristianMarzianGithub/TexasHoldem-Backend/README.md

 ```
 Tests include basic flow coverage for blinds, turn order, and action validation.
 Ensure bots act first in heads-up situations
 before submitting a human action.
 Bot turn handling now halts once the next actor is human to avoid advancing through an entire
 hand without input.
-Integration tests also verify game start edge cases (requiring two players) and the `/bots/act` endpoint to
+Integration tests also verify game start edge cases (requiring two players), `/bots/act` behavior to ensure
-ensure control returns to humans as expected via the REST API surface.
+control returns to humans, and table capacity enforcement so attempts to add a sixth player return `409 Conflict` instead of a
+server error.

 The Maven compiler is configured with the `-parameters` flag so Spring can reliably bind `@PathVariable` arguments without
 explicit names; keep this enabled when adjusting build settings.